citp/privacy-policy-historical/i/in/ink/inkbox.com.md

 QUESTIONS AND CONTACT INFORMATION

-If you would like to: access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information contact our Privacy Compliance Officer at info@getinkbox.com or by mail at
+If you would like to: access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information contact our Privacy Compliance Officer at [hi@inkbox.com](mailto:hi@inkbox.com) or by mail at
 inkbox ink incorporated
 [Re: Privacy Compliance Officer]
-[25 Telegram Mews Suite 2916 Toronto Ontario CA m5v 3z1
+393 King Street West, 2nd Floor, Toronto Ontario CA M5V 3G8